The 'Alphabet Angel' is a unique piece of community artwork which was unveiled in the Dundarave Housing Estate in December, 2004.

 It was created by the artist Ross Wilson who worked with children from Bushmills Primary School and young people from Dundarave Estate through a series of creative art workshops.
 The sculpture explores and celebrates the local tongue of Ulster/Scots or Scots/Irish.

 It was place on a raised mound in the corner of an open space facing the homes in Dundarave, this was long before tourism had started to grow in the village.
-Today it has become a feature on the village heritage walk and a new path has been installed to the rear of the sculpture with rest benches where the art focus is on the social reformer Octavia Hill who pioneered social housing and open spaces in the1860's and thirty years later in 1895 co-founded the National Trust.
+Today it has become a feature on the village heritage walk and a new path has been installed to the rear of the sculpture to facilitate visitors with rest benches for local residents.

 The 'Alphabet Angel' figure is in the form of a traveller with several symbolic items being carried in the hand and on the body which represent the following: